 With this evidence at hand, it is easy to see how NanoVi technology fits perfectly into the world of genetics and genetic regulation.
 Genes are essential to making proteins, yes, but proteins are essential to all our cells functions—including the integrity of our DNA.
 By bringing a naturally-driven yet powerful ability to increase the health and efficiency of our proteome, NanoVi promotes the well-being of the entire genome-to-proteome production line.
 This boost, in turn, is what makes NanoVi such a particularly effective tool for improving health, performance, recovery, and healing—all beginning at the molecular level.

-If you’d like to learn more about the NanoVi, how it influences the protein folding process, and learn about the price, sign in below.
+If you’d like to learn more about the NanoVi device, its proven benefits, and the price, sign in below.

 1. Zhang, W., van Gent, D. C., Incrocci, L., van Weerden, W. M. & Nonnekens, J. Role of the DNA damage response in prostate cancer formation, progression and treatment.
 Prostate Cancer Prostatic Dis.
 (2019). doi:10.1038/s41391-019-0153-2

 2. Surova, O. & Zhivotovsky, B. Various modes of cell death induced by DNA damage.
 Oncogene 32, 3789–3797 (2013).

 3. Papayannopoulos, V. Neutrophil extracellular traps in immunity and disease.
 Nat.
 Rev. Immunol.
 18, 134–147 (2018).

 4. B, A., A, J. & J, L. Protein Function. in Molecular Biology of the Cell (Garland Science, 2002).

 6. Gebert, L. F. R. & MacRae, I. J. Regulation of microRNA function in animals.
 Nat.
 Rev. Mol.
 Cell Biol.
 20, 21–37 (2019).